canopy-js/canopy-js/README.md

 ### Using Bulk Mode

-It can get tedious to create `expl` files manually, so the CLI has a mode called "bulk mode" that allows the user to edit a text file representing part or all of their project files.
+It can get tedious to create `expl` files manually, so the CLI has a feature called "bulk mode" that allows the user to edit a single text file representing part or all of their project files.
 A bulk file might look like this:

 ```
 [Category A]

-* Topic1: Hello world.
+* Topic 1: Hello world.

+Subtopic: This is a subtopic of Topic 1.

-* Topic2: Hello world.
+* Topic 2: Hello world.

+Subtopic: This is a subtopic of Topic 2.

 [Category A/Category B]